Chapter 1

 The Tombstone Painting

-hadn’t seen my sister in a year, but I recognized her handwriting on the painted tombstone that claimed she was dead, the letters crawling out of a dream and biting into stone.
+Ihadn’t seen my sister in a year, but I recognized her handwriting on the painted tombstone that claimed she was dead, the letters crawling out of a dream and biting into stone.
 That first shock still burns brighter in memory than most of what came after, before paint and imagery warned me that my life was about to be swallowed by a quest to Tikal.

-The little painting hung on a white wall in a Los Angeles gallery, a framed, foreboding rectangle of death like a private joke only Floey’s gods understood.
+The little painting hung on a white wall in a Los Angeles gallery, a framed, foreboding rectangle of death, like a private joke only Floey’s gods understood.
 I hoped she understood.
 Clients around me speculated and ordered more wine.
 I stared at the date of death and wondered who, exactly, they had buried, if anyone.
 Later, standing by the temples at Tikal with her notebook in my saddlebags and jungle mud on my boots, I would think back to this room and realize how easily the living can be turned into artifacts.

 I drifted past the catered food.
 A man in a white tuxedo ladled oyster stew into shells with the solemnity of a priest dosing the congregation.
 Pale, well-fed art lovers moved from painting to painting, queued at the buffet, and swarmed the drinks table in a quiet frenzy.
 The noisiest knot of them had formed against the left-hand wall, all backs and perfume and nervous laughter, facing Floey’s cryptic announcement of her death two weeks earlier.

 She had always been my safe harbor, the one who pulled me out of every rip current since our mother died when I was eleven.
 She was already twelve years older and half a world ahead of me.
 She took care of me, made sure there was food on the table and homework in my backpack while our father drifted farther out to sea.
-Our mother had lost our brother Barry to a jungle “accident” and then lost the rest of her life to the bottle; by the time I was old enough to understand, Floey had already decided she would never let people with money and power take that much from her family again.
+Our mother had lost our brother Barry to a jungle “accident” and then gradually lost the rest of her life to the bottle.
+By the time I was old enough to understand, Floey had already decided she would never let people with money and power take that much from her family again.

 Tonight was supposed to be her night, the collision of critics, money, and the obscure demons that drove her to paint.
 Now her work hung in rigid rows, thin black frames marching around the room and into a small alcove, neat as soldiers waiting for orders.
 Through a doorway at the back, I spotted the command center: a plump gentleman wedged behind a leather-topped desk, a goatee sprouting over the folds of his double chin.
 He wore a green jacket with satin lapels too wide for current style and a belt buckle large enough to brand cattle.
 He nursed a glass of clear liquor, gin or vodka or aquavit, whatever chemical passed for courage.

-It was December 20, 1974, and I was twenty‑four.
-I had flown in that morning from Anchorage and its dark, honest cold, believing I was about to walk into a surprise reunion with my big sister at the opening of her first real show.
+It was December 20, 1977, and I was twenty-four.
+I had flown in that morning from Anchorage and its dark, honest cold, believing I was about to walk into a surprise reunion with my big sister, to let her see her baby brother was not still frozen at the northern edge of the map.
 Instead, I stepped into a manufactured Los Angeles afternoon of white walls and free wine and found Floey missing.

 “Probably some kind of stunt,” a man in a cravat said, with the smug authority of someone who had never strayed far from comfort.